Er1kKa-Tian/Er1kKa-Tian.github.io/docs/travel/europe/bosnia_and_herzegovina.md

 Nevertheless, at least the bus was on time, and we went through all the procedures at Gatwick smoothly.
 By 07:45, we already seated on our flight to Sarajevo.

-???+ info inline end "Mountains"
+???+ photo inline end "Mountains"

     **Mountains** ![Mountains](/assets/bosnia/wizz_air.jpg){ width="400 loading=lazy }
     { .card }